 Despite being a heavy metal, according to the periodic table, silver is the leader among the safest bactericides.
 Overexposure to silver may result in argyria, the condition when skin turns bluish or grey-blue color with no other significant side effects.
 However, to reach this effect one should intake silver compounds literally from spoons, which is not the healthiest option.

 Silver may be found in various forms.
-The most inactive of them is its metal state.
+The most inactive of them is a metal state.
 A silver spoon may indeed cause a slight bactericidal effect in a cup of water if exposed during a long period of time.
 Literally, each bacteria should come in contact with the silver surface.

 The most active form of silver is its ionic form.
 The silver ion (Ag+) shows a bactericide effect starting from 10 mg/L. It is not stable and is easily decomposed when exposed to light and a micro presence of chlorides.
 It also precipitates when in contact with many other metals and materials.
 To stabilize silver in its ionic form we can choose two ways: produce a silver colloid or force an ion-exchange.